Useful Accessible Accessories for Education

 Find out more about 'Make Your Smartphone/Tablet Accessible for Education'

-Find out about the built-in accessibility features on Windows computers and how blind and partially sighted students can get started with using them in their education right now.
+Find out about the built-in accessibility features on Windows computers and how blind and partially sighted students can get started with using them in their education.

 Discover what the built-in accessibility features are on Android devices, how to start using them and how they can help blind and partially sighted students access education.